-Other improvements that do add value to your home can be deductible as well--for example, installing an elevator so that a disabled person does not have to use stairs, or installing a new bathroom on the ground floor of your home to avoid having to use stairs.
-Improvements such as these increase the value of your property, and may be deducted only to the extent they exceed the increase in the home value caused by the improvement.
+However, some improvements increase the value of your home--for example, installing an elevator so that a disabled person does not have to use stairs, or installing a new bathroom on the ground floor of your home to avoid having to use stairs.
+For these types of improvements you must reduce the amount of your deduction by the increase in value of your home.

 It can even be possible to deduct the cost of adding a swimming pool to your home.
 However, use of the pool must be prescribed by a doctor as medical treatment or physical therapy.
 Thus, for example, you can't deduct the cost of a pool because swimming is good exercise.
 Moreover, the IRS may question the deduction unless the pool is specially designed for medical treatment.
 For example, the IRS permitted a deduction by an osteoarthritis patient whose doctor prescribed swimming several times a day as treatment.
 He built a special indoor lap pool with specially designed stairs and a hydrotherapy device.

 You can also deduct amounts you pay for operation and upkeep of an improvement, as long as the main reason for them is medical care.
 This rule applies even if none or only part of the original cost of the capital asset qualified as a medical care expense.